Mt. Gox suitors seek support to save bitcoin exchange

 The exchange filed for bankruptcy protection in Japan in February, saying it may have lost nearly half a billion dollars worth of the virtual coins due to hacking.

-Mark Karpeles, the chief executive of Mt.
+Mark Karpeles, the founder of Mt.
 Gox, said he would not come to the United States to answer questions about the bankruptcy case, Mt.
 Gox lawyers told a U.S. federal judge on Monday.

-(The story corrects to show that Mark Karpeles is CEO, not founder, of Mt.
-Gox in paragraph 8.)

 (Reporting by Supantha Mukherjee and Sampad Patnaik in Bangalore; Editing by Sriraj Kalluvila and Steve Orlofsky)